Integrating Arithmetic Learning Improves Mathematical Reasoning in Smaller Models: Datasets

 \subsection{GSM8k Training Dataset}

-For the intermediate fine-tuning experiments, we use \gsm{} for model specialization.
-As it does not have a validation set, we randomly sample 512 examples from the training set to create a validation set.
+For the intermediate fine-tuning experiments, we use \gsm{} \citep{cobbe2021training} for model specialization.
+As the dataset does not have a validation set, we randomly sample 512 examples from the training set to create one.
 We use two versions of \gsm{} in this work.

-\paragraph{Original.} In the first version, we use the remaining examples from the training set for model specialization.
+\paragraph{Original.} In the first version, we use the remaining examples from the training set.
 This dataset contains 6961 examples.
 We refer to this dataset as \gsmo{}.

 \paragraph{Distilled.} We generate a distilled dataset using the questions from \gsmo{} to evaluate if intermediate fine-tuning benefits tasks with large training datasets.
 This dataset is generated by prompting Mistral-7B \citep{jiang2023mistral} using the prompt from \citet{wei2022chain}.
-We generate 64 solutions per question and keep the ones that lead to the correct final answer.
-After removing duplicate solutions, this results in a dataset with close to 175k examples.
+We generate 64 solutions per question and retain only those that lead to the correct final answer.
+Correctness is determined by matching the generated final answer with the ground truth.
+We do not verify reasoning chains, as manual verification is prohibitively resource-intensive.
+After removing duplicate solutions, the dataset contains approximately 175K examples.
 We refer to this dataset as \gsmd{}.